 Issuance of Phytosanitary Certificate

-- Phytosanitary Certificates (PSCs) will be issued to the exporter if consignment on inspection is found to be free from quarantine pests.
+- Phytosanitary Certificates (PSCs) will be issued to the exporter if the consignment on inspection is free from quarantine pests.

 - In the case of re-exported consignments, the PSCs are issued in the re-export format prescribed under IPPC.